perpetualintelligence/docs/docfx_project/articles/pi-cli/services.md

 ## Store
 Involves storing and retrieving the command descriptors.

-### AddDescriptorStore<TStore>
+### AddStoreHandler<TStore>

-Adds the command descriptor store to the DI service collection.
+Adds the store handler to the DI service collection.

 ```
-public static ICliBuilder AddDescriptorStore<TStore>(this ICliBuilder builder)
+public static ICliBuilder AddStoreHandler<TStore>(this ICliBuilder builder)
-    where TStore : class, ICommandDescriptorStore
+    where TStore : class, ICommandStoreHandler
 ```